 Effective patient communication generates an increase in positive outcomes.
 These positive outcomes may include but are not limited to improved compliance with medical plans, patient self-regulation of diet and medications, and improvement in patient's coping mechanisms.
 These outcomes improve the patient's functional status after treatment.
 For example, chronic diseases are especially impacted by improved patient relationships and communication due to the complex nature of chronic diseases and extensive treatment.

-As in most interview situations, research interviews have unique challenges.
+Medical research investigators use interviews for collecting data.
+This is especially true for qualitative research regarding patient experience.
+Research interviews have unique challenges.
 Scientists studying research interviews recommend new interviewers be supervised by those with extensive experience.
 Also, an essential requirement is for new researchers is to perform practice interviews with opportunities for feedback regarding interview skills.
 These pilot interviews will assist new researchers and avoid misunderstandings and assumptions during their initial research interviews.
 It is also important to avoid interviewing bias.
 One example of an interview bias occurs when interviewing young subjects.
 Children at 2 years old consistently display a bias to “yes” in yes or no questions, where 4- and 5-year-olds exhibited a “no” answer bias.
 The bias diminishes significantly after 5 years of age, as long as the question is comprehensible to the child.
-Another example of an interview bias is toward sensitive questions regarding sexual behaviors.
+Another example of an interview bias involves sensitive questions regarding sexual behaviors.
 These biases were reduced with audio, computer-assisted, self-interview (interview completed over a computer interface) compared to face-to-face interviews.
 Finally, interview bias occurs when interviewers choose their study subjects.
 This bias can be reduced with strict sampling protocols, consistently trained interviewers, and checking responses to ensure interviewers are sampling similar groups.

 A unique aspect of research interviewing is selecting the most suitable individuals to interview for the research question to be answered effectively and completely.
 This should be taken seriously to optimize the results of the research project.
 Depending on the research question, interviews require many of the same skills as medical interviews, for example, developing rapport and mixing open-ended questions with focus questions.
 Furthermore, developing an open mind and active listening is important for researchers to conduct effective research interviews.